mongodb/specifications/source/causal-consistency/causal-consistency.rst

 .. code:: typescript

     class SessionOptions {
-        Optional<bool> causallyConsistentReads;
+        Optional<bool> causalConsistency;
         Optional<BsonDocument> initialClusterTime;
         Optional<BsonTimestamp> initialOperationTime;

         // other options defined by other specs
     }

-In order to support causally consistent reads a new property named ``causallyConsistentReads`` is added to ``SessionOptions``.
-Applications set ``causallyConsistentReads`` to true when starting a client session to indicate that they want to use causally consistent reads.
+In order to support causal consistency a new property named ``causalConsistency`` is added to ``SessionOptions``.
+Applications set ``causalConsistency`` to true when starting a client session to indicate that they want causal consistency.
 All read operations performed using that client session are then causally consistent.

 The optional ``initialClusterTime`` and ``initialOperationTime`` options allow a